emberjs/website/source/guides/components/customizing-a-components-element.md

 <div class="ember-view">
 ```

-If the bound property's value is a string, that value will be added as a class name without
+If the bound value is a string, that value will be added as a class name without
 modification:

 ```javascript